PacktPublishing/Persistence-Best-Practices-for-Java-Applications/README.md

-# Persistence-Best-Practices-for-Java-Applications
+# Mastering high-performance persistence for modern Java architecture

+Persistence best practices for distributed cloud-native applications and data-driven modernization.

-Persistence Best Practices for Java Applications, Published by Packt
+Authored by Otavio Santana (@otaviojava) and Karina Varela(@kmacedovarela), Published by Packt